 Our DIY laundry room accent wall was created with some wood pallets, and a few other materials, for less than $40!
 It’s a colorful focal point for our laundry room and helps hide some unsightly pipes.

 DISCLAIMER: This post contains ads and affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links and ads.

 After painting the ceiling, walls, and concrete floors in our basement laundry room, I still wasn’t satisfied with the visibility of the exposed pipes on the back wall.
-In addition, the space was definitely lacking a visual focal point and I felt like our washer/dryer were deserving of a better backdrop.
+In addition, I felt like our washer and dryer were deserving of a better backdrop.
 So I came up with a quick solution that involved 2x4s, pallets, nails, and some paint.
-We had driven by a local pallet yard numerous times, and when Eric stopped in to inquire about miscellaneous pieces, the owner pointed to a pile of ‘rejects’ and told him to take as much as he could.
+We had driven by a local pallet yard numerous times, and when Eric stopped to pick some up, the owner pointed to a pile of “rejects” and told him to take as much as he could.

-    Considering that this was never meant to be one of those ‘looks like a contractor did it’ projects, I am very happy with the way it turned out.
-The room was definitely due for a touch of color and this accent wall provides a nice backdrop to our laundry station.
-We spent about $35 on the 2x4s and $3 on paint, so with the use of our existing nails and tools, and the free pallets, this project easily came in at under $40!
+Considering that this was never meant to be one of those “looks like a contractor did it” projects, I am very happy with the way it turned out.
+The room was due for a touch of color and this accent wall provides a nice backdrop to our laundry station.
+We spent about $35 on the 2x4s and $3 on paint.
+So, with the use of our existing nails and tools, and the free pallets, this project easily came in at under $40!